Huynhtri027/Bluetooth-Smart-Home/README.md

 # Bluetooth-Smart-Home
-How about that if we can turn off - on our light of bedroom from the bed.
-That is really great.
 Controlling household electronic is common phenomenon.
+It would be great to control electric lights and fans from remote area via Bluetooth.
+This project for those who want to toggle electronic equipment by Smartphones.
 This is a small project to controll Relay switches by Android app.

 ### Technology Stack